 - SEDLÁČEK, Jaroslav, Eva HÝBLOVÁ, Zuzana KŘÍŽOVÁ a Petr VALOUCH.
 Praktikum finančního účetnictví k osvojení postupů účtování v obchodních společnostech.
 2. vyd.
 Plzeň: Vydavatelství a nakladatelství Aleš Čeněk, s.r.o., 2014.
 157 s.
 ISBN 978-80-7380-485-5

 - KOVANICOVÁ, Dana.
 Abeceda účetních znalostí pro každého [Kovanicová, 2000].
 10. aktualizované vyd.
 Praha: Polygon, 2000.
 374 s. + Ú. ISBN 80-7273-003-7. info

 - Teaching methods

-- Theory on lectures.
-Practical accounting of economic operations typical for businesses using relevant chart of accounts on seminars.
+- Lecture of the theory, on the seminars accounting of economic operations typical for companies using the chart for the target businesses.
 Preparation of financial statements.

 - Assessment methods